 This homemade pico de gallo is fresh, full of flavor, and so easy to make!
 Requiring just 5 simple ingredients, this is the perfect recipe for a summer barbecue.

-Pico de gallo is made with just 5 simple ingredients (6 if you count salt) and takes all of 10 minutes to make!
-For this recipe you’ll need some roma tomatoes, red onion (white works well too though), cilantro, jalapeño and fresh limes.
+Pico de gallo, also known as salsa fresca, is a type of salsa commonly used in Mexican Cuisine, and translates to “beak of rooster.”
+It’s made with just 5 simple ingredients (6 if you count salt) and takes all of 10 minutes to make!
+For this recipe you’ll need some roma tomatoes, white or red onion, cilantro, jalapeño and fresh limes.
 That’s it!

 There are so many variations to pico de gallo, and considering tomatoes are a fruit, you can easily throw in some chopped mango, peach or even some corn to spruce things up.

 First you’ll want to prep all of the ingredients.
 Remove the core of the tomatoes and discard.
 Chop them very finely to really get the most out of the flavor.